NIAEFEUP/niployments-old/deployments/README.md

 1. `git clone` the repository into this directory
 1. Update the the list of configured projects (check deploy.sh for usages)
 1. Configure the necessary dependencies and `.env*` variables for the project's correct deployments
+1. Update the configs in `./project-configs.sh` (allocated port and location of .env file - optional but recommended, see below for details)
 1. Update the configs found in `../server-configs` if necessary (such as apache routes or port mappings, for example)

 The rest should be handled by the scripts' modularity (hopefully).